ISHKAR Explore Terms & Conditions

 1. The Booking Form and Deposit

-1.1 To make a booking for a group tour with the Company, the traveller must have direct contact with employees of ISHKAR Explore and submit a deposit of £500 ($640) per person through the website.
+1.1 To make a booking for a group tour with the Company, the traveller must have direct contact with employees of ISHKAR Explore and submit a deposit of £500 ($640) per person through the website or by bank transfer.

 1.2 We reserve the right, in some circumstances, to request interim payments where certain services such as flights have to be secured in advance.